Mechieboy/Mechieboy/README.md

 - 👋 Hi, I’m @Mechieboy
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning Undergraduate in Mechanical Engineering
+- 🌱 I’m currently learning Undergraduate in Mechanical Engineering at Chennai Institute of Technology.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 9600874789

 <!---